OrnellaAsp/docs/docsrc/sf.md

 Subscription contains the information needed to drive the creation of payments where they need to recur automatically.

-Subscription has a master/detail relationship with Authorisation.
+Subscription has a lookup relationship with Authorisation.

 The fields are their usage are described below: